 Frampton's fourteenth studio album, "Thank You Mr. Churchill", was released on April 27th, 2010, supported by a Summer tour across North America with the English group, Yes.
 Peter's touring band consisted of Rob Arthur on keyboards, guitar and backing vocals, John Regan on bass, Adam Lester on guitar, and Dan Wojciechowski on drums.
 They also made several appearances in the UK beginning in March, 2011.
 Later that same year came The Frampton Comes Alive 35th Anniversary Tour, which was on the road from June 15th to October 22nd.
 Each night, Frampton followed the play list for the original tour from 1976.
 Due to the overwhelming popularity of that project, it was extended into the Fall of 2012, with stops scheduled across the United States.
 In December, Peter announced plans to take a collection of guitarists on tour in the Summer of 2013 under the title of Peter Frampton's Guitar Circus.
 B.B.
 King was the first to sign up for the tour, scheduled to appear for three weeks in August.

 In the Autumn of 2015, Frampton, his son Julian, and Gordon Kennedy toured the U.S. with an acoustic show which was slated to resume in March, 2016.
 In late February, 2016, Frampton announced the release of his newest album, "Acoustic Classics", a collection of some of his most well-known tunes done acoustically.
 For the Summer tour season, he appeared across America with Lynyrd Skynyrd.
-2017 was filled with dates along side The Steve Miller Band.
+2017 and 2018 were filled with dates along side The Steve Miller Band.

 That's Peter Framptom that you hear, playing guitar on Frankie Valli's "Grease".